traes008/pomodoro/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with Python and Tkinter
-- Inspired by the Pomodoro Technique
-- Special thanks to all contributors

 ---
 *Note: This project was developed with assistance from generative AI tools to ensure best practices and clean code structure.*